 WHO MAY APPLY: Eligible candidates who are current State employees with status in the above classification, transfer eligibility from an equivalent class, former State employees who can reinstate into the above class, and persons who are reachable on a current employment list for the above class.
 We may consider a Training & Development assignment.
 Applications will be screened and only the most qualified candidates will be considered.

 All interested applicants must submit a standard State Application Form STD 678 (with original signature and date), and must clearly indicate the basis of their eligibility in the “Explanations Section” of the STD 678, such as: employment list, reinstatement, lateral transfers, SROA, training and development assignment.
 Applications without the eligibility information may not be considered.
 Appointment is subject to SROA and State surplus policies.
 The SROA/surplus candidates must submit a copy of their status letter in order to be considered for this vacancy.

-You must include position number: “407-005-4101-074/084/116/901” in the Job Title section of your state application in order to be considered for the vacancies.
-You only need to submit ONE application to be considered for all FOUR positions.
+You must include position number: “407-007-4101-009” in the Job Title section of your state application in order to be considered for this vacancy.
 Applications not postmarked by the final filing date will not be accepted.

-Fingerprinting, for the purpose of obtaining criminal history through the Department of Justice, will be required for this position.
+Fingerprinting, for the purpose of obtaining criminal history through the Department of Justice, will be required for these positions.
 In addition, other available sources of background information may be reviewed prior to appointment.

 If you are not a current or former State employee you must first take an examination to obtain list eligibility.
-For information on how to become a State employee refer to the California Department of Human Resources at www.calhr.ca.gov.
+For information on how to become a State employee refer to the State Personnel Board at www.spb.ca.gov.